CyVerse-learning-materials/DOI_request_quickstart/docs/organize.md

 ------------------------------------------------------------------------

-## 2.4.
+## 1.4.
 Name your top level folder according to the guidelines:

-The folder containing your dataset should be named using the
+The folder containing your dataset should be named using the $Creator_$subject_$date format.
-$Creator_$subject_$date format.

-For more details on folder naming, see the [CyVerse Curated Data Folder-Naming Guidelines](naming.html).
+For more details on folder naming, see the [CyVerse Curated Data Folder-Naming Guidelines](naming).

 ------------------------------------------------------------------------

-## 2.5.
+## 1.5.
 Create a ReadMe file:

 Create a text file labeled "readMe" with the following information: